 Stretching.
 It’s painful but somehow also feels amazing.
 As time goes on, many people realize just how important stretching is to their health.
 So how do we get the most out of stretching and when is the best time to stretch?

 Before we get to that, we have a couple of other questions ahead of us.
 Why is stretching so important?
 What are the different types of stretching?
 When do I do what type of stretch?
 First, let’s focus on different types of stretching.

 Different Stretching Types

 This is definitely the most known and used type of stretching.
-Static stretching is defined by elongating a specific muscle group to its maximum length and holding for 30 seconds or so.
+Static stretching is defined as elongating a specific muscle group to its maximum length and holding it for 30 seconds or so.